djwrisley/HDME/index.md

 <a href="#top" class="back-to-top">Back to Top</a>

 ### 9a.
-Wrap up, general discussion
+Wrap up.

 #### Overview
-* Contrasting manual data creation with automated forms of analysis
-* Understanding when to use different approaches
+* General discussion
+* Wrap up of key concepts and review of learning objectives

 #### Pre-reading
+* Dariah Campus Sharing the Workflows
-*
+* Mixed Methods
-*
+* DH & AI

 #### Slides
 * Workflows for data creation, visualization and enrichment